 In the next window, you want to select their name and address.

-Ok, I have the physical address, and I want to send them direct mail.
+I have the physical address, and I want to send a direct mail to the person.

 How can I do it?

 You can write a letter and send it yourself.
 I know, I know it is not sustainable and not scalable.

 There are many mailing houses, where you can send the list of customers, marketing material, and they send it on your behalf.
 To name a few:

 If you receive in the mail below two postcards, which one would you read first?

 I think we all know the answer.
 We will read postcard #2 first.